Resume reviews happen in as little as six seconds.

 What Not to Include on Your Resume

 It’s just as important what you put on that piece of paper as it is what you keep off.
 With resume trends ever-changing and technology poised to restructure how leading firms recruit talent, it’s in your best interest to know what doesn’t work on a resume, just as much as what does.
+Make sure the following are part of your resume review process.

 1. An Objective Statement